axp-knickei/biological-seminar-scraper/README.md

 ## 🙏 Acknowledgments

-- Thanks to the Beautiful Soup community for the excellent HTML parsing library
+- Thanks to the Beautiful Soup community for the excellent HTML parsing library.
-- Inspired by the need for automated conference tracking in biological sciences
+- Inspired by the need for automated conference tracking in biological sciences.

 ## ⚠️ Disclaimer

 This tool is for educational and research purposes only.
 Always:
-- Check the website's `robots.txt` before scraping
+- Check the website's `robots.txt` before scraping.
-- Respect the website's terms of service
+- Respect the website's terms of service.
-- Implement appropriate delays between requests
+- Implement appropriate delays between requests.
-- Consider using official APIs when available
+- Consider using official APIs when available.

 ## 📝 Changelog

+### Version 1.1.0 (Refactor and Test)
+- **Refactored to Object-Oriented Structure**: Moved core logic into a `SeminarScraper` class in `seminar_scraper.py`.
+- **Added Configuration File**: Centralized settings into `config.py`.
+- **Implemented Command-Line Interface**: Added `argparse` in `main.py` to accept URLs and an output file.
+- **Added Test Suite**: Created unit and integration tests using `unittest` to ensure scraper reliability.
+- **Bug Fixes**: Corrected date parsing logic and various other bugs.

 ### Version 1.0.6
 - Enhanced date parsing with 2025-2026 filtering